LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 If instead the survey coadded depth were to be maintained, then the survey sky area would have to be 6 times smaller ($\sim$3,500 deg$^2$).
-If the survey single-visit depth were to be maintained, then the exposure time would have to be about 6 times longer (ignoring the slight difference in the field-of-view area and simply scaling by the \'etendue ratio), resulting in non-negligible trailing losses for solar system objects, and either i) a factor of six smaller sky area observed within $n=3$ days, or ii) the same sky area revisited every $n=18$ days.
-Given these conflicts, one solution would be to split the observing time and allocate it to individual specialized programs (e.g., large sky area vs. deep coadded data vs. deep single-visit data vs. small $n$ data, etc.), as considered by the PS1 Consortium\footnote{More information about Pan-STARRS is available from http://pan-starrs.ifa.hawaii.edu.}.
+If the survey single-visit depth were to be maintained, then the exposure time would have to be about 6 times longer (ignoring the slight difference in the field-of-view area and simply scaling by the \'etendue ratio), resulting in non-negligible trailing losses for Solar System objects, and either i) a factor of six smaller sky area observed within $n=3$ days, or ii) the same sky area revisited every $n=18$ days.
+Given these conflicts, one solution would be to split the observing time and allocate it to individual specialized programs (e.g., large sky area vs. deep coadded data vs. deep single-visit data vs. small $n$ data, etc.), as is being done by the PS1 Consortium\footnote{More information about Pan-STARRS is available from \url{http://pswww.ifa.hawaii.edu/pswww/}.}.

-In summary, {\it given the science requirements as stated here, there is a minimum \'etendue of $\sim$300 deg$^2$m$^2$ which enables seemingly disparate science goals to be addressed with a single data set.} A system with a smaller \'etendue would require specialized surveys to address the science goals, which results in a loss of surveying efficiency\footnote{The converse is also true: for every \'etendue there is a set of optimal science goals that such a system can address with a high efficiency.}.
+In summary, \textit{given the science requirements as stated here, there is a minimum \'etendue of $\sim$300 deg$^2$m$^2$ which enables our seemingly disparate science goals to be addressed with a single dataset.} A system with a smaller \'etendue would require separate specialized surveys to address the science goals, which results in a loss of surveying efficiency\footnote{The converse is also true: for every \'etendue there is a set of optimal science goals that such a system can address with a high efficiency.}.
 The LSST is designed to reach this minimum \'etendue for the science goals stated in its Science Requirements Document.